SlackBuffer/blockchain-web/Go/TGPL.md

     - > <mark>tuple assignment: `i, j = j, i` swaps values of `i` and `j`</mark>
 - `f, err := os.Open(name)`
 - A short variable declaration **must declare at least one new variable**
     - If some of variables in a short variable declaration were already declared **in the same lexical block**, then, for those variables, the short variable declaration acts like an **assignment**
     - A short variable declaration acts like an assignment only to variables that were already in the same lexical scope; declarations in an outer block are ignored
-- Declare a string variable
+- Declare a `string` variable
     1. `s := ""`
-        - can be used only within a function, not for package-level variables
+        - Can be used only within a function, not for package-level variables
     2. `var s string`
         - relies on default initialization to the zero value
     3. `var s = ""`